Quantum eMotion Corp.: Quantum eMotion Announces Successful Completion of Quantum Simulation Project Evaluating Sentry-Q Cryptographic Architecture

-The benchmarking project, conducted in collaboration with PINQ², utilized IBM's Qiskit quantum computing framework to simulate Grover's algorithm-a quantum search algorithm known for its theoretical ability to speed up brute-force attacks on symmetric encryption schemes.
+The benchmarking project, conducted in collaboration with PINQ² (Plateforme d'Innovation Numérique et Quantique), utilized IBM's Qiskit quantum computing framework to simulate Grover's algorithm-a quantum search algorithm known for its theoretical ability to speed up brute-force attacks on symmetric encryption schemes.
 The analysis focused on evaluating the relative complexity of attacking symmetric encryption algorithms when enhanced with entropy from QeM's proprietary Quantum Random Number Generator (QRNG).

 Key Observations: